-Showgirl makeup can look pretty bold off-stage, with dark skintones and huge eyes – but on stage it looks less terrifying and more glam.
-Jennifer glued some enormous lashes onto my eyes before finishing the look with a red lip, slightly over-lining my lips.
+Showgirl makeup can look pretty bold off-stage, with dark skintones and huge eyes.
+On stage it looks less terrifying and more glam.
+Jennifer glued some enormous lashes onto my eyes and finished the look with a red lip, slightly over-lining my lips.
 She stressed that the eyelashes are very important on stage to accentuate the eyes and look more glamorous.

 After the showgirls had finished my face and fluffed my hair, I stuck around for a second viewing of the show and it was even better the second time around.
 Once you’ve seen the effort that goes in to getting ready for a show, and how quickly they change from each outfit to be on stage for the next number, you can really appreciate the art form.

 Watch Jennifer doing my makeup in the IGTV below!